Kitware/tonic-site-generator/docs/api/TonicSiteGenerator.md

 # Tonic Site Generator

-The tonic site generator is meant to be use as a command line tool for generating the WebSite of your Web project.
+The tonic site generator is meant to be use as a command line tool for generating the website of your web project.

-The **tonic-site-generator** NodeJS executable expect a single argument which is the path to a JSON configuration file listing where to find the different components of your WebSite.
+The **tonic-site-generator** NodeJS executable expects a single argument which is the path to a JSON configuration file listing where to find the different components of your website.

-The following JSON structure is an example of what a configuration file could looks like:
+The following JSON structure is an example of what a typical configuration file looks like:

 ```js
 {